LA COUPOLE‘S 3D PLANETARIUM

 With no less than 4 shows for the general public per day, each on a different subject, you are sure to find a session that matches your interests.

-The programme is updated regularly, either in terms of the films projected, or the subjects raised during the show by our facilitators.
-These Planetarium pilots and space travel-guides, all passionate about science and history, will share their enthusiasm with you during an informal question and answer session.
+The programme is updated regularly, both in terms of the films projected, and in terms of the subjects raised during the show by our facilitators.
+These Planetarium pilots and space travel guides, all passionate about science and history, will share their enthusiasm with you during an informal question-and-answer session.

 Each show lasts 50 minutes to 1 hour and begins with a voyage in space (lasting around 15 minutes), with commentary by our facilitators, followed by a themed film (around 35 minutes long).

-To see our programme outside school holidays, click here.
+To see our programme outside French school holidays, click here.